Shubham-Rasal/portfolio3/src/content/blog/programming-is-doomed.md

 `Converting ideas into program through some intermediate steps like algorithms, flowcharts and eventually code.
 It is to write programs, see that they are understandable and maintainable by humans in future.`

 According to me, I lack at all the described aspects.
 I am bad at reading someone else's code (or my own code after 2 weeks), maintaining my own code itself seems like a daunting task.
-Also, I try to write code that usually works and solves my current problem and I rarely think about it's understandability.
+Also, I try to write code that usually works and solves my current problem and I rarely think about it's understand-ability.

 To go back to the goal of Computer Science is to convert ideas into programs that can be executed by an von Neuman machine.
 Can you see that there is no mention of humans in this definition.
 Why should human be the only ones to write programs.